Ibrahima Niane on target as Metz hold Olympique Marseille | Goal.com

 Ibrahima Niane on target as Metz hold Olympique Marseille

-Ibrahima Niane continued with his impressive goalscoring form having found the net as Metz played a 1-1 draw at Olympique Marseille.
+Ibrahima Niane continued with his impressive goalscoring form after he found the net as Metz played out a 1-1 draw at Olympique Marseille.

 Coming into the clash at Stade Velodrome, the Senegal youth international’s brace inspired the Maroons to a 2-1 win over Metz.

-Against Andre Villas-Boas’ team, he was on song although the hosts secured a point thanks to a late minute effort from Morgan Sanson.
+Against Andre Villas-Boas’ team, he was on song again although the hosts secured a point thanks to a late effort from Morgan Sanson.

-Before kick-off, Valere Germain was presented with a framed “100” jersey having reached a century for the Phocaeans.
+Before kick-off, Valere Germain was presented with a framed “100” jersey having reached a century of appearances for the Phocaeans.

 From the blast of the referee’s whistle, Marseille took the game to the visitors, dominating ball possession as well as creating scoring opportunities.

+Another chance beckoned in the 15th minute but Dimitri Payet failed to convert Dario Benedetto's well-orchestrated pass.

-At the stroke of half-time, Thauvin sent a cross to Benedetto – with the Argentine responding with a scissors kick that sailed wide.
+On the stroke of half-time, Thauvin sent in a cross to Benedetto – with the Argentine responding with a scissor-kick that sailed wide.

-Boas’ team looked more dangerous at the beginning of the second half, but it was Metz who took the initiative with 20 minutes left to play as Niane headed past Steve Mandanda a cross from Matthieu Udol.
+Villas-Boas’ team looked more dangerous at the beginning of the second half, but it was Metz who took the initiative with 20 minutes left to play as Niane headed a cross from Matthieu Udol past Steve Mandanda.

 Nevertheless, the earned a crucial point in the closing stages of the encounter as Sanson fired past Oukidja after he was set up by Serbia’s Radonjic.